Administration of Estates

 - It is not always necessary to have someone qualify on a decedent's estate.
 It is possible that qualification of a personal representative may be unnecessary if the estate consists solely of:

 - Real estate held with full rights of survivorship.
 An example would be when a husband and wife own their home jointly, with full rights of survivorship, that is, when the surviving spouse would automatically inherit the other's half interest.
 (However, this may not eliminate estate tax filing requirements.)
-You should discuss this with your accountant, tax advisor or attorney.
+You should discuss this with your accountant, tax adviser or attorney.

 - Joint bank accounts (checking or savings).